husamettinarabaci/rustExam/en/questions/section-15/question-142.md

-## 📘 Section: Lifetimes
+## 📘 Section: Crates and External Packages
-### 🔹 Category: Lifetime Basics
+### 🔹 Category: Cargo and Dependencies
-#### ❓ Question 142: Lifetime annotations
+#### ❓ Question 142: Adding dependencies in `Cargo.toml`

-How do you specify a lifetime annotation in a function?
+Update a Rust project's dependencies by editing the `Cargo.toml` file:

-- Show the syntax for lifetime parameters.
+- Add the `rand` crate as a dependency with version `0.8`.
-- Give an example function with a lifetime annotation.
+- Save the file and explain how Cargo fetches and builds dependencies.

-🔧 **Task:** Demonstrate lifetime annotation syntax in Rust.
+🔧 **Task:** Show how to add a dependency to `Cargo.toml` and describe what happens when you run `cargo build`.